sminez/acme-corp/gq/README.md

   to 100 characters.

 ### Known bugs
-- Small values of `-c` (<10?) result in additional empty lines being inserted into the output.
-- We seem to get an addition newline following the output, resulting in a new line being inserted below the selection when this is run inside acme.
 - Leading whitespace will be stripped.
 - Indentation within a comment block will be lost.